caitlin-f/SimuVar/README.md

 Simulate structural variants in a genome.
 Add a specified number of SNPs, small indels (1-100bp), large deletions (100-5000bp) and translocations (100-5000bp).
 Indel sizes between 1-10 and 11-100 are randomly generated at a ratio of 9:1.
-Translocations may be conserved or non-conserved (accompanied by a deletion of the tail end of the translocated region of no greater than 50% size of the translocation).
+Translocations may be conserved or non-conserved (accompanied by a deletion of the tail end of the translocated region and no greater than 50% of the total size of the translocation).

 ### Usage:
 ```